New York Workers Compensation Lawyers

 At Polsky, Shouldice & Rosen, P.C., our workers’ compensation lawyers have helped thousands of injured workers across the state of New York recover their damages.
 In fact, we have negotiated substantial settlements for our clients which enabled them to get the costly medical treatment they needed.
 Find out if we can help you too by scheduling a no-cost meeting with our construction accident lawyer.

 In 1970, the Occupational Safety and Health Act created OSHA within the Department of Labor.
 Its mission is to reduce workplace hazards as well as implement programs that focus on the health and safety of workers.
 OSHA regulations apply to construction sites as well.
-As our workers’ compensation lawyers can tell you, as a construction worker you have certain legal rights under the law.
+As our workers’ compensation lawyers in New York can tell you, as a construction worker you have certain legal rights under the law.
 They include:

 - Your employer must have copies of OSHA regulations, rules, requirements, and standards available for you to access while in the workplace.